The CycleOps Phantom 5 Indoor Cycle is the same bike as the Phantom 1 & 3 except for the console technology.

 Adjustments to the resistance can be automatic or adjusted to oyur own settings.

-The best price I found when I checked was at Amazon where the bike qualified for Free shipping and prime.
+When I checked at Amazon where the bike qualified for free shipping

 This is a bike for those that take their cycling seriously and want an indoor bike they can use to continue their training indoors when they can’t get outdoors and/or uses as part of their overall training plan.